Scylla Materialized Views¶

 Prior to the introduction of materialized views, the only way to implement this was using denormalization - creating two entirely separate tables and synchronizing them from within an application.
 However, ensuring any level of consistency between the data in two or more views this way can require duplicated code along with complex and slow application logic.

-Scylla’s materialized views feature, which has been introduced in 2.0 as an experimental feature, moves this complexity out of the application and into the servers.
+Scylla’s materialized views feature, moves this complexity out of the application and into the servers.
 With fewer round trips to the applications, this implementation is faster and more reliable.

 With materialized views, Scylla automates the process of maintaining separate tables to support different queries of the same data, and allows for fast lookups of data in each view using the standard read path.